-* Inwall cisterns, valves, seats, button assembly, links, flush pipes and other internal components which carry a 3 year replacement warranty. ^ Some sale items, clearance items, new factory items, seconds, or selected ranges and products may subject to independent product warranty, these will be clearly stipulated in the product listings and the tax invoice.
+* Inwall cisterns, valves, seats, button assembly, links, flush pipes and other internal components which carry a 3 year replacement warranty. **Tapware and accessories in the Rosa range carry a 5 year warranty. ^ Some sale items, clearance items, new factory items, seconds, or selected ranges and products may subject to independent product warranty, these will be clearly stipulated in the product listings and the tax invoice.

 12.2 If the Products are returned during the warranty period and deemed to be covered by this warranty, Fontaine will have the option to repair or replace the defective Product.
 The warranty shall not, however, apply where the product has been modified or repaired by the Customer.
 To the extent permitted by law, Fontaine will not be liable for any personal injury, direct or indirect or consequential loss arising out of or in relation to the supply of a defective Product.